sciustechnologia/SQL/homework1.md

 * represents an unknown or missing value.
 * NULL is not the same as zero (0) or an empty string ('') - you cannot use standard comparison operators like = or != with NULL.
 Instead use the special IS NULL or IS NOT NULL operators.

-a) IS NULL: Checks if a column's value is missing.
+> a) IS NULL: Checks if a column's value is missing.
-b) IS NOT NULL: Checks if a column's value is present.
+> b) IS NOT NULL: Checks if a column's value is present.

-**`WHERE` manager_id IS NULL** filters the employees table to return only the rows where the value in the manager_id column is NULL, effectively identifying employees who do not have a manager assigned.
+**`WHERE` manager_id IS NULL** filters the employees table to return only the rows where the value in the manager_id column is `NULL`, effectively identifying employees who do not have a manager assigned.

+***

 ### Problem 2:
 Display employees (first_name, last_name, salSELECT first_name, last_name, salary, manager_id